Resources & downloads

 • Share our key messaging with your networks, members and community.

-• Use our resources in your newsletters, on your website, social media channels and in community spaces.
+• Use these resources in your newsletters, on your website, social media channels and in community spaces.

 Key Messaging

-• Any 3G-reliant devices will no longer work after the shutdown, including for emergency 111 calls.
-This includes 4G phones that still use 3G for calling,
+• Any 3G-reliant devices will no longer including for emergency 111 calls.
+This includes 4G phones that still use 3G for calling and may require settings or software updates.

 • This is part of a global upgrade to 4G and 5G technology, to deliver a more reliable experience for consumers and future-proof connectivity.